Dell XPS 13 11th-Gen. i5 13" 2-in-1 Touch Laptop for $899

 - Model: cav153w10p2c3007so

-That's a savings of $614 off list price.
+That's $171 off list and the lowest price we could find.
 Buy Now at Dell Technologies

 - Windows 10 Pro 64-bit